Spec-Driven Development

 Where Reality Graph fits

-SDD and Reality Graph attack the same gap from opposite ends: SDD makes the intent explicit before generation, Reality Graph verifies the result against intent after it – with boundary checks, validation the model did not author, and an evidence report per run.
-Teams using Spec Kit or Kiro bring excellent Solls; verification closes the loop those tools leave open.
+SDD and Reality Graph attack the same gap from opposite ends: SDD makes the intent explicit before generation, Reality Graph verifies the result against intent after it - with boundary checks, validation the model did not author, and an evidence report per run.
+Teams using Spec Kit or Kiro bring excellent Solls; Reality Graph restates them as the contract a single run is measured against and closes the loop those tools leave open.

 SDD gives you